mtopircean/essential-oils/README.md

 Design is very basic and limited to Python/Heroku interfaces.
 There was a separation of data based on their pourpose and intention by using colorama.
 The use of tabulate and font styles was done in order to structure the data in a manner easy to read and understand.

+#### FlowChart
+FlowChart was established at the beginning of the project as it was an absolute requierment in order to ensure that all of the differnt features and interconnections between different functionalities where executed.
+It has supported in a few instances in identifying a lack of logic, or a deadend in a function.

+FLOWCHART PRESENT AT THE LINK BELLOW DUE TO IT`S LARGE SIZE AND COMPLEXITY:

 #### Theme